liferay/liferay-docs/develop/tutorials/articles/120-customizing/01-customizing-jsps/04-jsp-overrides-using-fragments.markdown

 # JSP Overrides Using OSGi Fragments [](id=jsp-overrides-using-osgi-fragments)

-OSGi fragments let you override entire JSPs.
+You can completely override JSPs using OSGi fragments.
 This approach is powerful but can make things unstable when the host module is upgraded:

 1. By overriding an entire JSP, you might not account for new content or new widgets essential to new host module versions.